Trade Mark Registration

 For more information regarding other European counties please visit www.yumeiho.eu.

-In YuMeiHo® organisations all over the world we follow original Japanese qualification system.
-There are 7 levels – Japanese “dan” – describing level of experience.
+In YuMeiHo® organisations all over the world, we follow the original Japanese qualification system.
+There are 7 levels – Japanese “dan” – describing the level of experience.

-Dan 1 Shokyu – shodan yumeihoshi – person on the beginning of the learning process, who is simply learning by watching more experience practitioners.
+Dan 1 Shokyu – shodan yumeihoshi – a person on the beginning of the learning process, who is simply learning by watching more experienced practitioners.

-Dan 2 Shokyu – nidan yumeihoshi – that is level given to practitioner, who can already practice on clients, however all the work is under close and on-going supervision.
-After passing the exam for Dan 2 a therapist has 15 months to achieve Dan 3 in YuMeiHo® therapy to be entitle to obtain a valid license.
+Dan 2 Shokyu – nidan yumeihoshi – that is level given to practitioner, who can already practice on clients, however, all the work is under close and on-going supervision.
+After passing the exam for Dan 2 a therapist has 15 months to achieve Dan 3 in YuMeiHo® therapy to be entitled to obtain a valid license.

 Dan 3 Chukyu – sandan yumeiho renshi – is a first stage of being independent and fully licensed YuMeiHo® therapist.
-From this “dan” therapist is getting professional experience and actually there is no need in gaining higher qualification unless particular therapist is interested in becoming YuMeiHo Therapy teacher.
+From this “dan” therapist is getting professional experience and actually, there is no need in gaining higher qualification unless the particular therapist is interested in becoming YuMeiHo Therapy teacher.

 Dan 4 Chukyu – yondan yumeiho renshi – will be assisting on the courses as well as supporting his/her clients on regular basis.